PRACTICAL AND APPLIED ARTS 9

 This course is designed to further develop and improve attitudes, skills, work habits and safety in welding.

 COMMUNICATION MEDIA 30

-In this course, students will be introduced to, or continue to work with, programs from CPT (Multimedia) 10 and 20.
-For students who have taken CPT (Multimedia) before, this course will offer them a chance to specialize in areas of interest.
+In this course, students will be introduced to, or continue to work with, programs from Communication Media 10 and 20.
+For students who have taken Comm Media before, this course will offer them a chance to specialize in areas of interest.
 An in-depth overview will also be given of the Apple Pro applications – Final Cut video editing software and GarageBand audio software.
 Students will also be able to specialize in the Adobe Creative Suite software of their choice: Dreamweaver, Fireworks, Animate, In Design, Illustrator, Premiere & After Effects.
 Autodesk's Maya software will be introduced to those students interested in game design or 3-D animation.
 Students can also focus on audio recording/audio engineering in the Comm Media recording studio.
 Students will develop a digital portfolio, burned onto CD or DVD, for entrance into post-secondary education.

 This course is a continuation of Photography 20.
 The main focus of this semester will be 'photographic composition', as well as expand their knowledge of exposure, etc from Photography 20.
 Students will gain advanced Photoshop skills as well as learning creative ways to present pictures.
 Advanced lens knowledge will also be gained.